Identification, mass and age of primary red clump stars from spectral features derived with the LAMOST DR7: Determination of distance

 To derive distances of the PRC stars, an accurate calibration of absolute magnitudes is required.
 We calculated a magnitude for each star according to its atmospheric parameters using the function from \citet{wan2015red} as we introduced in section \ref{sec:classification}.
 So the magnitudes we obtained from section \ref{sec:classification} are equivalent to the ``$M^{RC}_\lambda + \triangle M^{RC}_\lambda$" in formula \ref{eq:t5}.
 However, the dependence of stellar absolute magnitude on its age is still not obvious as shown in the upper panel of Fig. \ref{fig:fig7}.
-To calibrate our $K_s$ absolute magnitude, we constructed a sample of common stars of our PRC sample and the Gaia EDR3.
+The dependency of absolute magnitude of RC on metallicity and mass (or age) is previously reported in \cite{2001ApJ...551L..85Z} and \cite{2017ApJ...840...77C}.To calibrate our $K_s$ absolute magnitude, we constructed a sample of common stars of our PRC sample and the Gaia EDR3 \citep{bailer2021estimating}.
 We used some cuts to improve reliability of the sample such as, the stars have LAMOST spectra of SNRs higher than 60, the photometric errors in the $K_s$ band smaller than 0.03 mag, the relative parallax uncertainties smaller than 10 percent and the parallax uncertainties smaller than 0.05 mas.
 We obtained 65,666 common stars and their $K_s$ absolute magnitudes derived from the Gaia EDR3 distances \citep{bailer2021estimating}.
 The Gaia EDR3 magnitudes show obvious dependence on ages as shown in the bottom panel of Fig. \ref{fig:fig7}.
 Because the [Fe/H] of our sample are higher than -0.6 dex, the observed data appear higher position than the theoretical line especially the dark blue line.
 The inverted triangle in black is the average $K_s$ absolute magnitude of stars with [Fe/H] from -0.6 to -0.57 dex, which is close to the the dark blue line.
 We used second-order polynomial to fit the $K_s$ absolute magnitude in the upper and bottom panel of Fig. \ref{fig:fig7} as a function of metallicity and age, respectively.
 Then use the discrepancy between our magnitude and the Gaia EDR3 magnitude to calibrate our magnitude.
 For the distances derived from $M_{K_S}$ calibrated by using the Gaia EDR3 data, the resulting distances are biased less than 10\%.

 We use the error propagation formula to derive the error of estimated distance from the error of atmospheric parameters and apparent magnitude.
 As shown in the Fig. \ref{fig:uncerdis}, the uncertainty of the estimated distance is mostly within 10\%, and a few (about 3\%) have an uncertainty greater than 20\%.
 The average uncertainty is about 6\%.